BaritoneBeard/Godot4-Guy-In-Room-Demo/README.md

 # Godot4-Guy-In-Room-Demo

 <h4> A silly little game about just that: a Guy in a Room.
-Focussed on fun and snappy movement. </h4>
+Focused on fun and snappy movement. </h4>

 <h2> Changelog </h2>